-Members of the BPA’s Board and Science Leadership Group (SLG) toured AgriSea’s manufacturing site just outside Paeroa on Friday – a fitting way to round out an inspirational and action-packed week.
+Members of the BPA’s Board and Science Leadership Group (SLG) toured AgriSea’s manufacturing site just outside Paeroa last week – a fitting way to round out an inspirational and action-packed few days.

 Clare Bradley, CEO of AgriSea – Aotearoa New Zealand’s leading producer of sustainable seaweed-based solutions for agriculture, horticulture and personal care – was one of the presenters at our second annual Sustainable Solutions Symposium held in Rotorua last Thursday.
 In her address, Clare outlined AgriSea’s 30-year journey, including a long-term partnership with the Bioeconomy Science Institute to extract value from its seaweed resources for future-focused biotechnology.